On quantum aspects of the higher-derivative Lorentz-breaking extension of QED: Perturbative generation

 We note that the similar coupling, but including third derivatives, has been used in \cite{NPR}.

-One can easily observe that the effective action of second order in $A$, in lower order in $\eta_2$, is given by two contributions.
-The first of them involves only usual (minimal) vertices proportional to $e$ which do not involve any $v^{\mu}$ vector, and $\eta_2$ arises from the expansion of the propagator.
+One can easily observe that the one-loop effective action of second order in $A$, in lower order in $\eta_2$, is given by two contributions graphically represented by Fig.~\ref{Fig1}.
+The first of them involves only usual (minimal) vertices proportional to $e$ which do not involve any $v^{\mu}$ vector, and $\eta_2$ arises from the expansion of the propagator, and is given by graphs $a$, $b$ of Fig.~\ref{Fig1}.
 It looks like

 where

 with

 Now, by applying the expansion